Rabeprazole: Nephrotoxicity

+Muscle-related adverse events

+Cases of progressive muscle weakness, muscle pain, and rhabdomyolysis following administration of PPIs have been reported in the scientific literature.
+However, the mechanism for these muscle-related adverse events has yet to be established.
+In one case, rhabdomyolysis developed in a 50 year-old patient 2 weeks after starting both rabeprazole and domperidone, a prokinetic and antiemetic agent, which resolved after discontinuation of both drugs.
+Per the French imputability method of causality assessment, it was determined that rabeprazole was a "plausible" cause of the rhabdomyolysis, noting that domperidone was started concurrently.

 Overdose

 No signs and symptoms have been reported in overdoses of rabeprazole up to 80 mg, but case examples are limited.
 Notably, rabeprazole has been used in higher doses for the treatment of hypersecretory conditions like Zollinger-Ellison syndrome (up to 120 mg daily).

 Animal experiments with ultra-high doses of rabeprazole have demonstrated lethality through unknown mechanisms.
 The lethal overdose syndrome in animals is characterized by convulsion and coma.

 Interactions

 Drug-drug interactions

 Rabeprazole does not interfere with the plasma concentration of drugs that are also metabolized by the same enzymes (i.e. CYP2C19) that it is metabolized by.
 Therefore, it is not expected to react with CYP2C19 substrates like theophylline, warfarin, diazepam, and phenytoin.
 However, the acid-suppression effects of rabeprazole, like other PPIs, may interfere with the absorption of drugs that require acid, such as ketoconazole and digoxin.

 There is some evidence that omeprazole and esomeprazole, two medications in the same class as rabeprazole, can disturb the conversion of an anticoagulant medication called clopidogrel to its active metabolite.
 However, because this is thought to be mediated by the effect of omeprazole and esomeprazole on CYP2C19, the enzyme that activates clopidogrel, this drug interaction is not expected to occur as strongly with rabeprazole.
 However, whether the effect of omeprazole and esomeprazole on clopidogrel's metabolism actually leads to poor clinical outcomes is still a matter of intense debate among healthcare professionals.

 Clinically serious drug-drug interactions may involve the acid-suppression effects of rabeprazole.
 For example, rabeprazole should not be used concomitantly with rilpivirine, an anti-HIV therapy, which requires acid for absorption.
 Lowered plasma concentrations of rilpivirine could lead to progression of HIV infection.
 Other drugs that require acid for absorption include antifungal drugs like ketoconazole and itraconazole, digoxin, iron, mycophenolate, and tyrosine kinase inhibitors like erlotinib, dasatinib, and nilotinib.
 There is no clinically relevant drug interaction between rabeprazole and antacids.